JordanMartinez/purescript-jordans-reference/11-Syntax/02-Foreign-Function-Interface/Readme.md

 Besides compiling to Javascript, Purescript can also compile to other languages.
 See [this link](https://github.com/purescript/documentation/blob/master/ecosystem/Alternate-backends.md) for a full list (may be outdated)

-Since it's not yet in the above link, there's also [a C backend](https://github.com/pure-c/pure-c) (WIP)

 ## Syntax

 This folder documents the pattern to follow to write correct FFI code.
 However, once [FFI-Easy](https://pursuit.purescript.org/packages/purescript-easy-ffi/2.1.2) gets updated to `0.12.0`, we could write the following code: